Small Cap: CLOVER (CLV)

-Almost seven years ago we covered what was then a little known ASX small cap share that was an iinnovator in the world of pill encapsulation.
+Almost seven years ago we started covering what was then a little known ASX Small Cap that was an iinnovator in the world of pill encapsulation.

 Patience brought BIG Returns for ASX Small Cap Investors

-We even repeated our Spec Buy call as recently as September 2017, at 46 cents and this recommendation has shown the best annualised returns.
-The Under the Radar Report portfolio managed to take a triple from Clover’s run, on a small stake, but is disappointed that we sold all our stock too early (se la vida).
+We even repeated our Spec Buy call in September 2017, at 46 cents and this recommendation has shown the best annualised returns.

-Clover illustrates the potential for drastic undervaluation in some of the companies we cover, and it is key to maintain a relatively clear head about how valuations can change relative to sentiment.
+Clover illustrates the potential for drastic undervaluation in some of the Small Caps we cover, and it is key to maintain a relatively clear head about how valuations can change relative to sentiment.
 The share price doesn’t always reflect what’s really going on.

 FY19 results were very positive, showing a 22% increase in sales revenue to $77m, and an increase of 33% in NPAT to $10.1m, although the balance sheet is now net debt rather than the net cash of the past few years.
 A final dividend of 1.75 cents was declared, for 2.38 cents total.
 This was due to a more than $10m investment in a 35% interest in a new NZ spray drying facility operated by Melody Dairies.
 This capacity won’t be available until 2021, so there may be the potential for a slowdown in growth before that facility comes online.